mark-jones-talogy/Digital-Reporting-Team-Adventure/README.md

 # Create a Digital Reporting Team Adventure Game

-Can you create a Text based Adventure fro mthe following spec?
+Can you create a Text based Adventure from the following spec?

 Or maybe do a code review of my attempt in the branch [marks_solution](https://github.com/mark-jones-talogy/Digital-Reporting-Team-Adventure/tree/marks_solution)

-Or just play Marks game and see if you can break it.
+Or just play my game and see if you can break it.

 ## The Vague Spec